|

 the Portland, Oregon 1915-16 PCHL team.

-Charles played pro hockey with Detroit, Portland, Seattle and Vancouver in the
+then played pro hockey with Detroit, Portland, Seattle and Vancouver from

 local Mohawk senior